-Other Registrable Interests
+2. Other Interests Other Registrable Interests

+I understand I must register as an Other Registrable Interest :

-- a) any unpaid directorships (paid directorships, including dividends, to be declared under section 1) - b) any body of which I am a member or are in a position of general control or management and to which I am nominated or appointed by your authority - c) any body - (i) exercising functions of a public nature (e.g. school governing body or another council): - (ii) directed to charitable purposes or - (iii) one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union) of which I am a member or in a position of general control or management eneral control or m nanagement , ,
+a) any unpaid directorships (paid directorships, including dividends, to be declared under section 1)

+b) any body of which I am a member or are in a position of general control or management and to which I am nominated or appointed by your authority c) any body

+(i) exercising functions of a public nature (e.g. school governing body or another council): (ii) directed to charitable purposes or

+(iii) one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union) of which I am a member or in a position of general control or management

-Gifts and hospitality The interests of any person from whom I have received (in my capacity as a member/co-opted member) a gift or hospitality with an estimated value of at least £50. (a) Date of receipt(b) Details of gift(c) Gift Donated by(d) Estimated value of gift(e) Declaration that gift was accepted or refused Signed Date
+Gifts and hospitality

+The interests of any person from whom I have received (in my capacity as a member/co-opted member) a gift or hospitality with an estimated value of at least £50.

+(a) Date of receipt

+- (b) Details of gift

+- (c) Gift Donated by

+- (d) Estimated value of gift

+- (e) Declaration that gift was accepted or refused